Ballsdex-Team/BallsDex-DiscordBot/README.md

 You can have multiple servers with admin commands, but having the roles configured alongside is a strict requirement, even for the owners.

+## Supporting

+If you appreciate my work, you can support me on my [Patreon](https://patreon.com/retke)!

 ## Contributing

 Take a look at [the contribution guide](CONTRIBUTING.md) for setting up your environment!